 Explore more: How to make the right financial decisions

 4. Settle into savings

-It can be helpful if you have a separate place you can store your savings, so you’re not tempted to dip into them for your daily spending.
+It can be helpful if you have a separate place to store your savings, so you’re not tempted to dip into them for your daily spending.

 If you have a savings account, it may be a good time to consider whether it’s working for you.
-If you don’t, it could be a good time to think about setting one up.
+If you don’t have one, it could be a good time to think about setting one up.
 The right kind of account for you will depend on your circumstances and goals.
 Knowing how they work will help you make this decision.

 Explore more: ISAs vs savings accounts: what’s the difference?

 Once you have a separate place to keep your savings, a good habit to get into is paying yourself first.
 This means that when you’re paid, one of the first transfers you make is moving your savings for the month into a savings account.
 Again, this helps you to remove any temptation to spend your savings.